This week I want to give you another review of a WordPress plugin I recently discovered.

 Zero Bounce Plugin Features

-As you can see above I’m using two email landing pages to redirect visitors to, these execute alternatively.
+As you can see I’m using two email landing pages to redirect visitors to, these obviously execute alternatively.

-The screenshot above shows how you can set specific conditions to how the plugin behaves for you.For instance, you can activate for specific referrers and add more referrers in the field, i.e. Twitter, Google Plus, specific target websites etc.
+The screenshot below shows how you can set specific conditions for how the plugin behaves for your users.For instance, you can activate for specific referrers and add more referrers in the field, i.e. Twitter, Google Plus, specific target websites etc.

-OK so if you look at the screen shot above, you’ll see that on this page you have options to set custom redirects for each referrer, i.e. Facebook, Twitter etc, and send them to specific pages on your blog or website.
+OK so if you look at the screen shot above, you’ll see that on this page you have options to set custom redirects for each referrer, i.e. Facebook, Twitter, etc, and send them to specific pages on your blog or website.